Oxford Doctoral Course in Clinical Psychology

-The Course is part of the Oxford Centre for Psychological Health, which also includes and integrates the Oxford Cognitive Therapy Centre (OCTC) and the Oxford Health Specialist Psychological Intervention Clinic.
+The Course is part of the Oxford Centre for Psychological Health, which also includes and integrates the Oxford Cognitive Therapy Centre (OCTC) and the Oxford Health Specialist Psychological Intervention Clinic (OHSPIC).
 The course also has close links with specialist mindfulness, neuropsychology and spinal cord injuries units.
 Trainees are given the opportunity to develop competencies in most areas of clinical psychology practice.
 Training takes a life-span developmental perspective.
 As training progresses trainees are supported in developing their own personal styles of working.

 The Course has its own purpose-built building, the Isis Education Centre, located in the grounds of the Warneford Hospital, Oxford, which has well-equipped teaching rooms, seminar rooms, offices, computer facilities, kitchen and a common room.
 Teaching may also take place in other Trust locations and within the Thames Valley footprint, as well as online, or in blended online and face-to-face sessions.

 Throughout the three years of the Course, trainees are generally on placement three days a week and at the Isis Education Centre for training, study and research for up to two days a week.
 Teaching blocks occur in each year also.
 The academic programme is designed to align with clinical placements in order to enhance and enrich the learning process.